Completing the enumeration of inversion sequences avoiding triples of relations: Inversion sequences grown on the left

 \subsection{Class 247: $(\leq, -, \geq) \equiv (000,010,110,120)$}

 This class is quite similar to class 759.
-Again we let $\cl{A}$ be the class of inversion sequences avoiding the triple of interest $(\leq, -, \geq)$, and we let $\cl{B}$ be the set of inversion sequences avoiding $(000,010,110,120)$, except for occurrences of 000 or 010 where the 0's have value 0. $P$ and $p$ are as defined previously.
-The growth for this class is now \begin{itemize} \item If $a \in \cl{A}$, we grow on the left by: \begin{itemize} \item[(i)] incrementing at most two 0's on the right of $P$, \item[(ii)] possibly incrementing one additional 0 not on the right of the remaining 0's, \item[(iii)] finally prepending a 0. \end{itemize} \item If $b\in \cl{B}$ we must increment all the 0's not in $P$, in some order, which can be anything so long as we do not create a 000, 010, 110 or 120 pattern. \end{itemize} We can now implement commitments in the same way that we did for class 759.
+Again we let $\cl{A}$ be the class of inversion sequences avoiding the triple of interest $(\leq, -, \geq)$, and we let $\cl{B}$ be the set of inversion sequences avoiding $(000,010,110,120)$, except possibly for occurrences of 000 or 010 where the 0's have value 0. $P$ and $p$ are as defined previously.
+The growth for this class is now \begin{itemize} \item If $a \in \cl{A}$, we grow on the left by incrementing at most two 0's (if we increment two then one of these must be the rightmost 0), and then prepending a 0. \item If $b\in \cl{B}$ we must increment all the 0's not in $P$, in some order, which can be anything so long as we do not create a 000, 010, 110 or 120 pattern. \end{itemize} We can now implement commitments in the same way that we did for class 759.
 We still follow condition R1 from \cref{ssec:759}, but now R2 is replaced by \begin{itemize} \item[R3.]
-The resulting word of length $k$ on the alphabet $\{1,\dots,b\}$ avoids the patterns 111, 212, 112 and 213. \end{itemize} We have the following lemma, which is again proved in the Appendix. \begin{lem} The number of words of length $k$ which satisfy conditions R1 and R3 is
+The resulting word of length $k$ on the alphabet $\{1,\dots,b\}$ avoids the patterns 111, 212, 112 and 213. \end{itemize} We have the following lemma, which is again proved in \cref{sec:comb_proofs}. \begin{lem} The number of words of length $k$ which satisfy conditions R1 and R3 is

-where $C_b$ is the $b^\text{th}$ Catalan number. \end{lem} Again we assign label $(p,c)$ to each inversion sequence in $\cl{B}$, where $p$ and $c$ mean the same thing as in \cref{ssec:759}.
+where $C_b$ is the $b^\text{th}$ Catalan number. \end{lem} We can again construct a succession rule for pairs $(S,w)$, where $S\in\cl{B}$ and $w$ is a pattern-avoiding word.
+We then assign a label $(p,c)$ to each such pair, where $p$ and $c$ mean the same thing as in \cref{ssec:759}.
 However now if an inversion sequence is in $\cl{A}$, it will have label $(p,0)$ with $p \in \{0,1,2\}$.
 We have the rule

 where

 We do not expect this to have a simple formulation in terms of generating functions, and our analysis of the sequence suggests that it does not have an algebraic or D-finite generating function.